imagej/imagej.github.io/_pages/update-sites/core-uploads.md

 ## Configuring the ImageJ update site

-The ImageJ update site uses {% include wikipedia title='Secure Shell' text='ssh'%} authentication.
+The ImageJ update site uses {% include wikipedia title='Secure Shell' text='ssh' %} authentication.
 You will need a login with [the imageJ update site](http://update.imagej.net) that some administrator will have to add to the *ij-update* group.

 In the *Manage update sites* dialog, on the ImageJ update site line, add the following information: